idevrlabs/docker.github.io/desktop/extensions-sdk/quickstart.md

 During UI development, it’s helpful to use hot reloading to test your changes without rebuilding your entire extension.
 See [Preview whilst developing the UI](build/test-debug.md#hot-reloading-whilst-developing-the-ui) for more information.

+## Step four: Update and preview the extension

+To update the extension in Docker Desktop, run:

+'docker extension update <name-of-your-extension>'

-## Step four: Submit and publish your extension to the Marketplace
+## Step five: Submit and publish your extension to the Marketplace

 If you want to make your extension available to all Docker Desktop users, you can submit it for publication in the Marketplace.
 For more information, see [Publish](extensions/index.md).